COVID has killed about as many Americans as the 1918-19 flu | Health

 In many ways, the 1918-19 flu — which was wrongly named Spanish flu because it first received widespread news coverage in Spain — was worse.

 Spread by the mobility of World War I, it killed young, healthy adults in vast numbers.
 No vaccine existed to slow it, and there were no antibiotics to treat secondary bacterial infections.
-And, of course, the world population was much smaller than it is today.
+And, of course, the world was much smaller.

 Yet jet travel and mass migrations threaten to increase the toll of the current pandemic.
 Much of the world is unvaccinated.
 And the coronavirus has been full of surprises.

-Medical historian Dr Howard Markel of the University of Michigan said he is continually astounded by the magnitude of the disruption the pandemic has brought to the planet.
+Markel said he is continually astounded by the magnitude of the disruption the pandemic has brought to the planet.

 “I was gobsmacked by the size of the quarantines” the Chinese government undertook initially, Markel said, “and I've since been gob-gob-gob-smacked to the nth degree.”
 The lagging pace of US vaccinations is the latest source of his astonishment.